ecfm/CMU-MultimodalSDK/README.md

 BERT embeddings now available for CMU-MOSI.

-Some examples are released to clarify confusions about downloading and aligning datasets.

-**Raw data now available for download outside SDK**.
-You can download the raw data as well.
-I strongly recommend sticking to SDK for running machine learning studies.
-If you want to extract your own features you can create computational sequences and share them with us and others.
-All raw data can be downloaded from http://immortal.multicomp.cs.cmu.edu/raw_datasets/.

-Update: POM Dataset Added (version 1.0.3 announced).
-As the next step, we will add more tutorials and add functionalities for passive alignment.
+**Raw data now available for download outside SDK - download from http://immortal.multicomp.cs.cmu.edu/raw_datasets/**.

 **To see what our next steps are for the SDK please look at next_steps.md**